ICIQ/RoadmapProject/README.md

 RoadmapProject
 ==============

-To store mindmaps of idea for ICIQ open community.
+To store mindmaps of ideas for [ICIQ open community](http://iciq.github.io/).